IPD-Dev/Foxtrot/README.md

 Foxtrot is open-sourced so people could help fix issues, and to stop people thinking we are doing malicious things with the bot.

 Foxtrot also is not made to be self-hosted, but can be self-hosted if done correctly and changed a few things in the code and added your own bot's token in a token.json.

-This branch of Foxtrot is unstable and is not meant for use other than the main bot or test bots.
+Foxtrot is only really meant to be used for the official bot and test bots (to help with bugfixing and stability checking)